csgillespie/efficientR/main.md

 6. Use the **Plots tab** in the Files pane to scroll through past plots.
 Save the best using the Export dropdown button.

-The above example shows understanding of these panes and how to use them interactively can help with the speed and productivity of you R programming.
+The above example shows understanding of these panes and how to use them interactively can help with the speed and productivity of your R programming.
 Further, there are a number of RStudio settings that can help ensure that it works for your needs.

 ### RStudio options